Take a Few Moments to Plan Now for Your Next Trip With the Kids to Save Money and Headaches

 Road Trip?
 Take Frequent Breaks

-If you're driving to your destination, plan on taking a break every two hours to give your kids, and yourself, time to get out, stretch and get some fresh air.
+If you're driving to your destination, plan on taking a break every two hours to give everyone time to get out, stretch their legs, and get some fresh air.
 This may help keep your kids from building up too much energy while stuck in the car.
-Extra points if you can make those stops fun by finding cool attractions.
+You earn extra points if you can make those stops fun by finding cool attractions.

 Do a Test Run

-If you've never been on a family trip before, you might want to do a test run before you plan a two-week excursion to Disney.
-Take a weekend trip to the mountains or the beach to see how your kids handle traveling.
-Keep note of what went wrong and what went well so you can plan for longer trips later in the year.
+If you've never been on a family trip before, you might want to do a test run before you plan a two-week excursion to a fancy theme park.
+Take a weekend trip to the mountains or to the beach to see how your kids handle traveling.
+Keep note of what went wrong and what went well so you can plan for longer trips later.

 Book a room with food prep in mind

-Restaurants and fast food joints offer plenty of convenience, but frequent trips do add up.
+Restaurants and fast food joints offer plenty of convenience, but eating out adds up quickly when you travel, especially with kids.
 Getting a hotel room with a refrigerator and a microwave can help prepare easy meals and store leftovers and snacks.
 Picking up deli meats and bread at the grocery store is a lot cheaper than eating at a restaurant every day.
 Similarly, if you book a hotel with free breakfast included, you're saving a bit of money right off the bat.
+Just make sure to get up and eat!

 Check rates after booking